 The Pubky network allows multiple, independent data stores, known as “homeservers.”
 This improves censorship-resistance and prevents any single entity from controlling the flow of information, or locking people & data in as a walled garden.

-Homeservers are meant to represent a primary place to retrieve data from a specific PKARR public key, but the user can redefine the location of their homeserver at will by updating their PKARR in mainline DHT.
+Homeservers are meant to represent a primary place to retrieve data from a specific PKARR public key, but the user can redefine the location of their homeserver at will by updating their PKARR in the Mainline DHT.

 Public vs Private Data